Getting Versailles tickets is very easy, and this post will tell you about the best options available.

-In this post, I sum up the best ways to get tickets to Palace of Versailles and share some information and tips that will help you plan your visit and make the most of it.
+In this post, I will sum up the best ways to get tickets to the Palace of Versailles and share some information and tips that will help you plan your visit and make the most of it.
 Before I do so, however, let me share a bit of information about Chateau Versailles.

 Some Background Information About Versailles

 The rest of Versailles Chateau took shape under the reign of Louis XIV, who wanted it to be a glorification of his figure.
 He demanded the construction of beautiful, symmetrical gardens adorned by gorgeous, intricate fountains.

 King Louis XIV was the one who decided to move his residence to Versailles – until then the royal family had been living in the Louvre.
-He also brought his court and the government there: fearing plotting against the monarchy and himself by aristocrat families, this was a way of keeping everyone under this control.
+He also brought his court and the government there: fearing plotting against the monarchy and himself by aristocratic families, this was a way of keeping everyone under this control.

 After they were forced to leave in 1789, this ceased to be a royal residence.
 In 1837, King Louis-Philippe decided that this would become the Museum of the History of France.